 Although things improved at Severalls from the 1970s, this was not a place that people when to get ‘better’.
 The site covered a huge area.
 It had locked cells, full padded cells, half padded cells and various areas for experiments such a frontal lobotomy to be performed.

-The patients of Severalls Hospital
+The Patients of Severalls Hospital

 Sadly not all people admitted to the asylum had a mental illness and some patients entered the asylum perfectly healthy but were turned mad by the environment.
-Around the turn of the millennium my mother worked as a carer for people who had been moved from Severalls Hospital onto alternative accommodation.
+Around the turn of the millennium, my mother worked as a carer for people who had been moved from Severalls Hospital onto alternative accommodation.
 I’ll never forget one story he told me of a lady who, for the benefit of immunity, we’ll call Sarah.

-Sarah was a perfectly normal 17-year-old girl who made the mistake of falling pregnant in the 1940’s to an unknown man, out of wedlock and under 18.
-Her family were so embarrassed that she was placed in the asylum to keep her story away from friends and family.
+Sarah was a perfectly normal 17-year-old girl who made the mistake of falling pregnant in the 1940s to an unknown man, out of wedlock and under 18.
+Her family was so embarrassed that she was placed in the asylum to keep her story away from friends and family.
 People were told that she had turned mad.
 In fact, she was perfectly healthy.
 Her child was removed from her as soon as he was born and given up for adoption.
 She never saw him again.
-Sarah (left in this environment and suffering deeply from grief) slowly began to develop mental illness as she fell into a spiral of deep depression; and would spend the rest of her life in mental health institutions.
+Sarah (left in this environment and suffering deeply from grief) slowly began to develop mental illness as she fell into a spiral of deep depression, and would spend the rest of her life in mental health institutions.

 Of course, most people who were the victim of a lobotomy ended up in a worse mental state after the procedure than before; unable to speak or in some cases dead.
 Possibly the most famous case of lobotomy was of Rosemary Kennedy, sister of former U.S. President John F. Kennedy, whose father had her labotomised due to ongoing “concerns” surrounding her sexual activity which could jeopardise the career of her brother.